 The farmer’s life isn’t an easy one.
-Long before the sun pierces the fields that line the horizon, a farmer is up preparing to take full advantage of every hour of sunlight awarded to them.
-The preparation and execution of each day is vital, not only for their lively hood but to so many others that rely on them.
-With the world’s population set to increase by 34 percent by 2050 and the world’s rural population set to decrease by 30 percent, farmers might ask themselves “How will we feed all these people?”
-(FAO, 2009).
+Long before the sun is on the horizon, a farmer is up preparing to take advantage of sunlight.
+The preparation and execution of each day is vital.
+Not only for their lively hood but to so many others that rely on them.
+The world’s population is set to increase by 34% by 2050.
+The world’s rural population set to decrease by 30%.
+This means farmers need to ask themselves “How will we feed all these people?”
 With high demand comes opportunity, making the Ag Industry one of the leading segments in the leasing and financing industry.

-Over the past few decades, advancements in technology have paved the way for the Ag industry to meet these exponential demands.
-Keep in mind that it wasn’t until 1954 that tractors outnumbered horses and mules (Spielmaker, 2014).
-Biotechnology has given way to more sustainable crops, and advanced onboard computers have allowed farmers to harvest remotely long after the sun sets behind the fields.
+Over the past few decades, advancements in technology have paved the way for the Ag industry to meet these demands.
+Keep in mind that it wasn’t until 1954 that tractors outnumbered horses and mules.
+Biotechnology has given way to more sustainable crops.
+Advanced on-board computers have allowed farmers to harvest remotely long after the sun sets behind the fields.
 With new technologies, comes new challenges and from there innovative solutions are born.

-Major equipment companies, like Caterpillar, have been working diligently with augmented reality technology to lessen possible downtime that can come with the advanced machinery.
-Recently, they partnered with Scope AR to provide augmented reality-based video and voice support services, called CAT LIVESHARE, to help maintain the equipment in their dealer network.
-This advanced service is like no other seen in the Ag Equipment Industry (John, 2017).
+Major equipment companies, like Caterpillar, have been working diligently with augmented reality technology.
+They want to lessen possible downtime that can come with the advanced machinery.
+Recently, they partnered with Scope AR to provide augmented reality-based video and voice support services, called CAT LIVESHARE.
+CAT LIVESHARE will help maintain the equipment in their dealer network.
+The Ag Equipment industry has never seen an advancement service like this.
 Through layering augmented reality over a live video call and screen sharing, service workers can repair or troubleshoot mechanical issue efficiently.
 Not only can AR lesson downtime, but it can provide service in harsh conditions to large fleets.